Abstract painting on fabric by Akim Farrow

 Ruiyun Ba

 Ruiyun Ba is an interdisciplinary artist based in Chicago and Beijing, who mainly works with performance, video, and public intervention.
-She holds a Bachelor of Fine Art in furniture design at the Central Academy of Fine Arts (CAFA) in Beijing.
-She is currently a Master of Fine Art Sculpture candidate at the School of the Art Institute of Chicago.
+She holds a Bachelor of Fine Art in furniture design at the Central Academy of Fine Arts (CAFA) in Beijing and was a Master of Fine Art Sculpture candidate at the School of the Art Institute of Chicago.
 Ruiyun was raised in a small village in Shangdong, China.
 Her childhood experience in the countryside has strongly influenced her current work.
 Her projects consider the changes in modern social identities against the gradual loss of intimate social relationships.
 Her work has been shown in several exhibitions, for instance, The Second Farewell (2015) in Beijing, and Spa and Screen (2017) in Chicago, The Dust of the World, Washed by Droplets of Dew (2018) in Japan.

 A piece involving various items stuck together, including cubes made from floppy disks.